goldcyper/ns-map-project/README.md

 [...]

+Whenever you add a new row be sure to include the Stroke Color and Stroke Width or specific your own for each nation.

 2. Add your data such as the nation names, nation urls, fill colors for each nation, label positions (optional), and so on

 3. Publish the google spreadsheet to the web: